As part of our continuing series, we ran the new Amazon Kindle Fire through our tests to see how it stacks up as an HTML5 app platform.

 Finally we tested embedded HTML5 audio and video.
 HTML5 audio playback seemed to work well, although the default playback controls were tiny, hard to touch and didn’t seem to work very well.
 HTML5 video is “supported’ but tapping play simply launches the video in the native player.
 Complete HTML5 video support with embedded playback and effects is not there.
 There also appears to be no Ogg Theora codec on the device as we couldn’t get any Ogg Theora demo to play.

 “The Kindle Fire doesn’t seem designed to run HTML5 apps as a primary goal.”

 Our Kitchen Sink app is built with Sencha Touch and tests all aspects of our mobile web app framework.
 The Kitchen Sink gives mobile browsers a good workout as it exercises a huge set of browser features including a wide range of CSS3 effects.

-The first thing we noticed were the crispy CSS rounded corners.
+The first thing we noticed was the crispy CSS rounded corners.
 They’re not anti-aliased properly on the Fire.
 Webkit masks are also not supported.
-Then we got our first really big surprise of our run through.
+Then we got the first really big surprise of our run-through.
 We found that the Kindle Fire has problems processing touch events with good responsiveness.
-Update: and we’re not the only reviewers to notice this .
+Update: and we’re not the only reviewers to notice this.
 And similar to early HTC phones (since fixed), the OS and browser seem to fight over who gets touch events.
 Sencha Touch 2 was designed to adapt to this behavior, so the Touch 2 preview kitchen sink works better than the Touch 1 version.
 And of course, since the Fire is based on Android 2.x, full multi-touch with independently tracked touches is not supported either.

 No to low Impact from “Accelerated Browsing”